Developer Guide

 chargeguest pn/S123 vid/001

-has been billed to guest with passport numberS123
+Expected: Service from vendor with vid001has been billed to guest with passport numberS123. -

 Test case: